Athanasius/EDMC-HourlyIncome/README.md

 # Hourly Income EDMC Plugin

+## Athanasius' Version

+Mostly just to fix "`config.get()` is deprecated" logging at startup I forked this to also make any further improvements.
+On 2022-08-13 when I performed the fork, Exynom hadn't updated the plugin in "3 years" according to GitHun, and had very little in the way of GitHub activity otherwise.

+## Exynom's README
-This is a simple plugin for [EDMarketConnector](https://github.com/Marginal/EDMarketConnector/wiki), based on and adapted from the [EDMCJumpSpeed](https://github.com/inorton/EDMCJumpSpeed) plugin, so credit for most of the work done should be directed to their makers!
+This is a simple plugin for [EDMarketConnector](https://github.com/EDCD/EDMarketConnector/wiki), based on and adapted from the [EDMCJumpSpeed](https://github.com/inorton/EDMCJumpSpeed) plugin, so credit for most of the work done should be directed to their makers!

 ![In-game Screenshot](Screenshot.png)